herrardo/state-of-product/docs/certifications/scrum/index.md

 ---
-title: Product Management Scrum Certifications
+title: Product Management Scrum.org Certifications
 lang: en-US
 head:
   - - meta
     - name: description
       content:
-        This is a summary of the Scrum certifications related to Product Management
+        This is a summary of the Scrum.org certifications related to Product Management
   - - meta
     - name: keywords